sarah-walker-pcem/arculator/readme.txt

 	MIDI in/out, 16-bit sample playback/recording.
 Sample recording has a few issues, the other functions appear to work okay.

+- Design IT Ethernet 200
+	A3020/4000 specific networking.
+See Readme-NETWORKING.txt for setup details.

 - HCCS Ultimate CD-ROM Podule
 	Emulates a single Mitsumi CD-ROM drive, mapped to a physical or virtual drive.

 - ICS ideA Hard Disc Interface
 	Supports two hard drives, using IDEFS v3.10.

+- Morley A3000 User and Analogue Port
+	Analogue is mapped to joysticks.

 - Oak 16-bit SCSI Interface
 	Supports hard discs and CD-ROM drives.
 SCSIFS only supports four hard discs, starting